vera-sukhareva/Coursera_ML_specialization/README.md

 The course explains how to build a recommendation system, assess the emotional coloring of the text, predict the demand for a product, estimate the probability of clicking on ads, etc.

-In the final, a project to predict the outflow of users of a telecom company was implemented.
-The result was a working model that allows predicting user outflow with an accuracy of 70% (ROC-AUC).
+A prediction model was built in the final project (course 6).
+The model predicts the churn of a telecom company's users with an accuracy of 70% (ROC-AUC).

 https://www.coursera.org/specializations/machine-learning-data-analysis#about

+## In this repository:

 * course 1 - Math and python
 * course 2 - Supervised learning